I was born into a Christian home and grew up going to church.

 My passion is to share what I am learning with you in the hope that you, too, can stop wandering in circles in the desert wasteland and begin journeying into the fruitful Canaan God intended for you to possess.
 (Blog)

 Not that I have arrived, or have all the answers.
 I am simply a fellow traveler extending a hand to help you a step higher.

 Like Paul, I can say, “Not that I have already obtained all this, or have already been made perfect, but I press … on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”
 (Philippians 3:12-14, NIV)

 If sharing what I am learning along the way makes your journey a little easier, that’s all that matters.

 Don’t read what I share as some kind of “how-to” method to make your spiritual life come alive.
-The truth is, there is no “method” that works, since your relationship with God is unique.
+The truth is, there is no specific “method” that will make that happen.
+Your relationship with God is unique.
 You will need to find what works for you.